-Crime Type Definitions (Missouri Revised Statues) Rape in the Second Degree (Mo.
+Crime Type (Missouri Revised Statues) Definitions Rape in the Second Degree (Mo.
 Rev. Stat. § 566.030.1): A person commits the offense of rape in the second degree if he or she has sexual intercourse with another person knowing that he or she does so without that person's consent.
 Fondling: The institution has determined, based on good-faith research, that Missouri law does not define the termfondling.
 Incest (Mo.
 Rev. Stat. § 568.020.1): A person commits the offense of incest if he or she marries or purports to marry or engages in sexual intercourse or deviate sexual intercourse with a person he or she knows to be, without regard to legitimacy, his or her: (1) Ancestor or descendant by blood or adoption; or (2) Stepchild, while the marriage creating that relationship exists; or (3) Brother or sister of the whole or half-blood; or (4) Uncle, aunt, nephew or niece of the whole blood.
 Statutory Rape, First Degree (Mo.
-Rev. Stat. § 566.032.1): A person commits the offense of statutory rape in the first degree if he or she has sexual intercourse with another person who is less than fourteen years of age.
+Rev. Stat. § 566.032.1): A person commits the offense of statutory rape in the first degree if he or she has sexual intercourse with another person who is less than fourteen years ofage.
 Statutory Rape, Second Degree (Mo.
-Rev. Stat. § 566.034.1): A person commits the offense of statutory rape in the second degree if being twenty-one years of age or older, he or she has sexual intercourse with another personwho is less than seventeen years of age.
-Other "sexual assault" crimes Other crimes under Missouri law that may be classified as a "sexual assault" include the following: Sodomy in the First Degree (Mo.
-Rev. Stat. § 566.060.1): A person commits the offense of sodomy in the first degree if he or she has deviate sexual intercourse with another person who is incapacitated, incapable of consent, or lacks the capacity to consent, or by the use of forcible compulsion.
+Rev. Stat. § 566.004.1): A person commits the offense of statutory rape in the first degree if being twenty-one years of age or older, he or she has sexual intercourse with another person who is less than fourteen years of age.
+Other crimes under Missouri law that may be classified as a "sexual assault" include the following: Sodomy in the First Degree (Mo.
+Rev. Stat. § 566.061.1): A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person who is incapacitated, incapable of consent, or lacks the capacity to consent, or by the use of forcible compulsion.
 Forcible compulsion includes the use of a substance administered without a victim's knowledge or consent which renders the victim physically or mentally impaired so as to be incapable of making an informed consent to sexual intercourse.
-Sodomy in the Second Degree (Mo.
-Rev. Stat. § 566.061.1): A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person knowing that he or she does so without that person's consent.
-Statutory Sodomy, First Degree (Mo.
-Rev. Stat. § 566.062.1): A person commits the offense of statutory sodomy in the first degree if he or she has deviate sexual intercourse with another person who is less than fourteen years of age.
-Statutory Sodomy, Second Degree (Mo.
-Rev. Stat. § 566.064.1): A person commits the offense of statutory sodomy in the second degree if being twenty-one years of age or older, he or she has deviate sexual intercourse with another person who is less than seventeen years of age.
-Child Molestation, First Degree (Mo.
+Sodomy in Child Molestation, First Degree (Mo.
 Rev. Stat. § 566.067.1): A person commits the offense of child molestation in the first degree if he or she subjects another person who is less than fourteen years of age to sexual contact and the offense is an aggravated sexual offense.